xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/hello-world/create-pool-and-job-with-templates/readme.md

 azure batch pool create --template pool.json --parameters pool.parameters.json
 ```

-**You are billed for your Azure Batch pools, so don't forget to delete it through the [Azure portal](https://portal.azure.com) when you're done.**
+**You are billed for your Azure Batch pools, so don't forget to delete this pool through the [Azure portal](https://portal.azure.com) when you're done.**

 To create your job:
 ``` bash